roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Descending in the elevator with the two of them, Nigel slipped into the restroom, waiting to appear after a few guests arrived.
 In the meantime the two women went through the usual routine of selecting an outfit for the evening.

  'Shit!'
 Diane said.
 'We're wearing bunny costumes tonight.
-It could be worse, I suppose,' she said, with the usual bored expression.
-Report_Story #2 #3
+It could be worse, I suppose,' she said, with the usual bored expression.  #3